SiebenCorgie/ori-engine/README.md

 This has the advantage of being able to modify one of the meshes in the mesh manager and simultaneously changing all of its references as well.

 This scene trees are 1-n trees for now.
-So every parent can have n childs.
+So every parent can have n children.
 The Node types are hard coded for now but will be changed to a Arc<NodeType> in the future.
 If you have a better system, please add a issue to the repository.
 I took inspiration from the Godot-engine for the scene system.

+#### Other assets
+The meshes usually have a material attached which consists of several textures.
+Those are manged by a `TextureManager`.
+Each material can request one of the stored textures as a `Arc<Texture>` and then use it in one of the slots.
+This way no texture needs to be loaded twice.
+The `MaterialManger` works similar, it takes the created materials and gives out `Arc<Mutex<Material>>` copies upon request.

 ## Documentation
 There is currently no documentation hosted, but you can do